motis-project/motis-fptf-client/readme.md

 * `trip()`
 * all other endpoints (`tripsByName()`, `radar()`, `journeysFromTrip()`, `remarks()`, `lines()`, `station()`)

-By default, a [transitous](https://transitous.org) profile is included, but you can use it with any other MOTIS instance.

-## Background

-This project exists to ease transitioning from HAFAS-based APIs to open APIs run with open schedule/RT data.
-It uses [motis-client](https://www.npmjs.com/package/@motis-project/motis-client) to access the MOTIS API, use that if you want to access the full capabilities and features of MOTIS, use motis-fptf-client only when you want to replace/run in parallel with [hafas-client](https://github.com/public-transport/hafas-client/) and/or [db-vendo-client](https://github.com/public-transport/db-vendo-client/).
+By default, a [transitous](https://transitous.org) profile is included, but you can use it with any other MOTIS instance by setting the `MOTIS_BASE_URL` environment variable or modifying the profile.
+There is also a `compat` profile which will try to merge stops (which are often platforms in GTFS) to stations similar to the stations known from `db-vendo-client`/`hafas-client`.
+Other related platforms/substops (currently, those with the same name in a radius of 200m) will be merged into the first encountered stop id.
+In addition, just as the `transitous` profile, when `enrichStations` is enabled (default), the `station` attribute of stops will contain the matching station data from [db-hafas-stations](https://github.com/derhuerst/db-hafas-stations) including the EVA number as id, if available.
+This enables matching to other DB data.

 ## Usage